Do you make the best smoked ribs in your neighborhood? Thinking of entering your ribs in a barbecue competition?

 5) Cook.
 Place the slabs of ribs meat side up on the main cooking grate as far away from the heat source as possible.
 Cover the smoker or grill.
 Allow the ribs to smoke until the meat just begins to shrink back from the ends of the bones, about 3 1/2 hours.

 6) Lay out two double layers of heavy-duty aluminum foil approximately eight inches longer than the ribs.
 Top each double layer of foil with two tablespoons of butter, one tablespoon of honey drizzled over the butter, and two tablespoons brown sugar sprinkled over the top.
 Lay the ribs meat side down on the butter, honey and brown sugar mixture.
-Place another two tablespoons butter, a tablespoon of honey, and two tablespoons brown sugar evenly on top of the bone side of each slab of ribs.
+Place another two tablespoons margarine, a tablespoon of honey, and two tablespoons brown sugar evenly on top of the bone side of each slab of ribs.
 Fold up the sides of the foil to create a boat, pour in the apple juice, and loosely seal the foil.

 7) Place the foiled ribs sealed side up on the smoker or grill and cook until the ribs shrink back from the ends of the bones by 1/4 to 1/2 inch, about 1 hour.